carolinelilyyu/Joydeep-Undergraduate-Research-AI/README.md

 [[Hello World Python ZMQ Example]](http://zguide.zeromq.org/py:hwclient)
 - **PyCharm** IDE I used for editting things in Python/PyTorch.
 Can execute terminal through here too.
 It's a lot prettier than writing in Sublime text editor, I'll give you that.
 [[PyCharm]](https://www.jetbrains.com/pycharm/)
-- **Tensorflow (OPTIONAL)** Framework used for machine-learning and can also be used for character recognition for X and O. It was developed by Google Brain and actively used there.
+- **Tensorflow (OPTIONAL)** Framework used for machine-learning and can also be used for character recognition for X and O. It was developed by Google Brain and actively used at Google.
 I've also provided some code for Tensorflow, since I attempted it before switching over to PyTorch.
 The Tensorflow code is commented out inside the PyTorch files, but they can also be found in predict.py and deep-createmodel.py.
 If you want a deeper understanding of how tensors work and deep learning, TensorFlow is the framework for you.
 [[Tensorflow website]](https://www.tensorflow.org/)
 - **Understanding Tensorflow: MNIST examples (OPTIONAL)** [[MNIST for Beginners: Lower Accuracy]](https://www.tensorflow.org/get_started/mnist/beginners)